 If you aren’t seeing numbers in this range, your website is simply ineffective, and this may be your starting point.
 However, if you are seeing big traffic and good conversions from the website, this is not the starting point.

-This leads us into why a marketing funnel is a very important part of any integrated chiropractor's marketing strategy.
+This leads us into why a marketing funnel is a very important addition to any list of chiropractor marketing ideas.

 Marketing Funnels For Chiropractors

 A marketing funnel is a series of emails, texts and voice messages that educate and entice potential patients to reach out to your practice and book an appointment.
 For a marketing funnel to be successful, you must have a regular flow of traffic to your website.

 How do we capture the email addresses and/or phone numbers so that we have enough people to send these nurturing messages to?
 This is one of the best marketing ideas we can share with you.
 We create a lead magnet.
 This is an irresistible piece of content that the potential new patient is willing to exchange his/her contact information to access.
 We’ve all seen these.